abfm2029/tile_size/README.md

 ## Usage

 Simply run "python tile_size.py tile.mbtiles".
-The final output will be a boxplot, split into zooms with the size in bytes and the bottom axis the zoom (starting at 1)
+The final output will be a boxplot, split into zooms with the size in bytes and the bottom axis the zoom.